sharkmoos/paddingOracle/README.md

 I wrote a program to automate this entire process which you can find [here][https://github.com/sharkmoos/paddingOracle/blob/main/automated.py].
 It uses connects to the server via a socket and interacts fully.
 It should be easy to rework too depending on the task.

-This is a good demonstration of why security through obscurity - if the attacker couldn't test whether padding was valid, this attack would fail before it began.
+This is a good demonstration of why security through obscurity is effective - if the attacker couldn't test whether padding was valid, this attack would fail before it began.
 I hope you enjoyed reading this article, or failing that found it useful.